 The Mississippi-Alabama Sea Grant Consortium and the National Centers for Environmental Information are hosting a half-day workshop about harmful algal blooms (HABs) from 1-4:30 p.m., Thursday, June 13, at the National Oceanic and Atmospheric Administration’s Gulf of Mexico Disaster Response Center in Mobile, Alabama.

 Sessions at the “Preparing for harmful algal blooms in coastal Alabama and Mississippi” workshop will address the concerns of natural resource managers, commercial fishers, shellfish growers and harvesters, and tourism professionals.
-Speakers will discuss forecasting capacity and limitations, regulatory and legislative processes, impacts to local communities and tourism, and regulatory and legislative processes.
+Speakers will discuss forecasting capacity and limitations, impacts to local communities and tourism, and regulatory and legislative processes.

 Attendees also will have an opportunity to review an online tool that tracks HAB activity around the Gulf of Mexico.